Free and Fast Shipping Free & Fast Shipping

 Load shedding can occur when the demand for electricity exceeds the power supply capability, during peak usage times, or when there are issues with power stations (like maintenance or unplanned breakdowns).

-Load shedding is often planned, but it can also be used in an emergency, such as after a natural disaster.
+Like generac load shed module, it can also be used in an emergency, such as after a natural disaster.
 When load shedding is planned, utility companies will typically publish a schedule of outages, so that customers can be prepared.
 Load shedding power cuts can last from a few minutes to a few hours.

 Load Shedding: How Does It Work?